IrtazaShk/llm-card-eval/README.md

 # LLM Card Eval

-A structured eval pipeline for AI-generated greeting card output — text and visual.
+A structured eval pipeline for AI-generated card output — text and visual.
 Built this to get hands-on with rubric design, LLM-as-judge scoring, and regression tracking for multimodal AI output, since most eval write-ups I found online only covered text.

 > Text evals can run offline with mock responses without need of any API Key.
 Vision evals use the free Gemini API (real calls, real scores).